 The State participates in the financing of pensions for the self-employed.
 There are no funds collected in the pension scheme of the self-employed, which means their pensions are based on a pay-as-you-go (PAYG) scheme.

 Earnings-related pension contributions, less the administrative costs, are used to cover the pension expenditure of the year in question.
 The State pays the remaining share.
 In 2022, the State’s share was 30 per cent of the pension expenditure for the self-employed .

 Insurance contribution affects pension amount

 The YEL insurance contribution is flexible, which means that the self-employed person can choose to temporarily pay a higher or lower insurance contribution.
-When business is going well, the self-employed can improve their pension security by paying a higher (10–100%) insurance contribution without having to raise their confirmed YEL earnings permanently.
+When business is going well, the self-employed can improve their pension security by paying a higher (10–100%) insurance contribution without having to raise their confirmed income under YEL permanently.

 Pension for the self-employed always accrues based on YEL contributions paid.
 If the self-employed person has neglected to pay the contributions and if the contributions have expired, the YEL pension of the self-employed will be reduced.

 If the annual YEL contributions have been paid only in part, the pensionable earnings of that year will be calculated in relation to the paid contributions.
 If the YEL contributions have been left unpaid for a whole year, the earnings of that year will be worth zero (0.00) euros when the pension is calculated.

 Finnish Centre for Pensions monitors